 Establishing a Xerces Presence in Iowa

 Sarah Nizzi, Farm Bill Pollinator Conservation Planner and NRCS Partner Biologist

 When people think of Iowa, generally their first thought is agriculture—specifically corn.
 I must admit, as someone born and raised in Iowa, that is not inaccurate.
-According to Iowa State University Extension and Outreach, about 73 percent of Iowa’s land is used for agricultural production (you can read the full assessment here).
+According to Iowa State University Extension and Outreach, about 73 percent of Iowa’s land is used for agricultural production.
 Iowa is not typically thought of as having “wild” spaces, but we are more than just an agricultural state.
 Iowa has many diverse landscapes and ecosystems.
 I have been working hard to help conserve our existing habitat and help others construct new habitat.

 In July I was hired by the Xerces Society as a Farm Bill Pollinator Conservation Planner and Natural Resource Conservation Service (NRCS) Partner Biologist.
 It is my responsibility to help interested farmers and landowners implement pollinator habitat on private lands.
 I do this by providing technical and financial assistance through federal, state, and local programs.
 I also provide guidance to NRCS staff on native seed mix designs and pollinator habitat considerations.
 Education and outreach is a large aspect of my job, as well.

 In an agriculturally dominated state, conservationists have a unique challenge: How can we support profitable agricultural and rural communities, and support healthy wildlife populations and clean water and soil?
 To face this challenge, it is crucial to build relationships between the agricultural and conservation communities.
 We are all experiencing challenges with the effects of climate change, decreasing corn and soybean values, multiple species declines, and the potential listing of the monarch butterfly, just to name a few.
 The only way we are going to move forward is by working together.